Covering Symmetric Sets of the Boolean Cube by Affine Hyperplanes

 Inform.
-Theory, 1988) in the context of \emph{balancing problems}, and\n(ii) characterize the \emph{certifying degrees} of weight-determined sets.
+Theory, 1988), and\n(ii) characterize the \emph{certifying degrees} of weight-determined sets.

 In the Boolean cube setting, our above characterization can also be derived using a result of Bernasconi and Egidi (Inf.
 Comput., 1999) that determines the affine Hilbert functions of symmetric sets.
-However, our proof is independent of this result, works for all \SUt-grids, and could be regarded as being more combinatorial.
+However, our proof is independent of this result, works for all \SUt\,grids, and could be regarded as being more combinatorial.

 We also introduce another new variant of Z-closures to understand better the difference between the hyperplane and polynomial covering problems over uniform grids.
 We conclude by introducing a third variant of our covering problems and solving it\footnote{The solution to the third variant in the Boolean cube setting was conjectured in the published version of this work.
 Later, the conjecture could be disproved and the problem could be solved using a construction in~\cite{ghosh-kayal-nandi-2022-alon-furedi}.
 The solution is included in Section~\ref{sec:updates}, containing all the updates to the published version.} in the Boolean cube setting.